rkctech/SEO-Tools/README.md

 19. [AI SEO Tools by Ryan Robinson](https://www.ryrob.com/tools/): Ryan Robinson's collection of AI-powered SEO tools assists in keyword research, content optimization, backlink analysis, and competitive research for SEO strategies.

 20. [Page Title & Meta Description Length Checker by ToTheWeb](https://totheweb.com/learning_center/tool-test-google-title-meta-description-lengths/): This tool checks the character length of page titles and meta descriptions to ensure they meet Google's recommended limits for optimal display in search results.
-21. [Page Title & Meta Description Length Checker by ToTheWeb](https://www.highervisibility.com/seo/tools/serp-snippet-optimizer/): This tool checks the character length of page titles and meta descriptions to ensure they meet Google's recommended limits for optimal display in search results.
+21. [Page Title & Meta Description Length Checker by higher visibility](https://www.highervisibility.com/seo/tools/serp-snippet-optimizer/): This tool checks the character length of page titles and meta descriptions to ensure they meet Google's recommended limits for optimal display in search results.

 22. [Ad Library by Facebook](https://www.facebook.com/ads/library/?active_status=all&ad_type=political_and_issue_ads&country=IN&media_type=all): Facebook's Ad Library provides insights into ads running on the platform, including political and issue-related ads, aiding in competitive analysis and ad strategy planning.